Message for our friends and clients More Information

-- Is the website responsive and viewable on multiple platforms and browser types such as iPhone, Android (or other mobile devices), Windows, Mac, Internet Explorer, Firefox, Safari?
+- Is the website responsive and viewable on multiple platforms such as iPhone, Android (or other mobile devices such as tablets), Windows, or Mac?

 - Do all links and related files properly work and load as expected?

 In today's world, people are wary to download separate plug-ins due to viruses and other malicious spyware programs.
-A functional website will work on any computer or browser type, and be completely self sufficient without the need to download additional plug-ins or software.
+A functional website will work on any computer platform or browser type, and be completely self-sufficient without the need to download additional plug-ins or software.

 The "Action" Factor

 The Action factor is used to determine how well the website content is marketed to convert visitors to sales.
-A site can have great content, but if the content is not setup and marketed properly, then even the greatest content is not realizing its full potential.
+A site can have great content, but if the content is not setup and marketed properly calling the user to action, then even the greatest content is not realizing its full potential: